JackSzwergold/Writing/memories/Raves and Erasure.md

 ***

+I walked back into the the apartment and spotted our mutal friend who—like me—was dragged to this hot mess from what was a casually fun thing in Brooklyn.

+“Let’s head back to Brooklyn,” I said.
+He nodded and agreed, but insisted on saying goodbye to Todd and his girlfriend.

+***

 *Raves and Erasure (c) Copyright by Jack Szwergold; written on February 23, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*